CommonGateway/CoreBundle/docs/features/ImportExport.md

 ### Uploading a file

 This functionality can be used without the Gateway UI with the information given in this documentation.
-It is however easier and meant to use with Gateway UI on the Import and upload page.
+It is however easier and developed for use with Gateway UI on the Import and upload page.

 So without the Gateway UI:

 Files can be uploaded to the endpoint /admin/file-upload with x-form-urlencoded or multipart-formdata encoding.
 The files are expected to be uploaded in the field ‘upload’.
-Furthermore, the schema of the uploaded objects is defined in the field ‘schema’, which can contain the reference to the schema, as well as the id of the schema.
-Mapping likewise is set in the field ‘mapping’, and can contain the reference to the mapping as well as the id.
+Furthermore, the schema for the uploaded objects has to be defined in the field ‘schema’, which can contain the reference to the schema, as well as the id of the schema.
+Mapping likewise can be defined in the field ‘mapping’, and can contain the reference to the mapping as well as the id.
 Mapping is not a required field, the user can upload the file without mapping if a mapping is not required (or to see what the mapping should look like.

 The response of this call is in the following format:
 ```json